 The Castle & Derwent Triathlon 2019 is now open for registration!

-We are delighted to be hosting our first triathlon this year alongside our friends at Derwent Reservoir Sailing Club.
-We have hosted numerous GoTri events with excellent feedback on how we have managed the events.
-We felt this year was a natural step for Castle Tri to host a triathlon and we hope you will join us for either the Sprint or Standard distance event.
+We are delighted to be hosting the Castle & Derwent triathlon again this year alongside our friends at Derwent Reservoir Sailing Club.
+We hope you will join us for either the Sprint or Standard distance event with both Solo and Relay options availale.

 Located on the shore of the Derwent Reservoir, the sailing club will be the headquarters for the event and they offer excellent on site facilities including restaurant, clubrooms and free hot showers.
 Plenty of car parking and overnight camping and caravanning are also available to make it a little easier for those of you travelling to the event.
 For full race details read on below!